Standard of Review

 Any substantive changes to Student Rights or the Procedures of the Student Conduct Process must be shared with all governance groups 60 days in advance.
 The director of the Center for Student Conduct, or designee, will determine which hearing type is most appropriate for the incident.
 There are three hearing types, including:

-A hearing with a Center for Residence Life staff member.
-Center for Residence Life staff are authorized to issue the full range of statuses and conditions up to, but not including, removal from campus and separation from the university.
+- A hearing with a Center for Residence Life staff member.
+Center for Residence Life staff are authorized to issue the full range of statuses and conditions up to, but not including, removal from campus housing and separation from the university.

-A hearing with a Conduct Officer.
+- A hearing with a Conduct Officer.
 Conduct Officers have the authority to impose a full range of statuses and conditions including suspension and expulsion.

 Recording of Hearing

 All conduct hearings with Conduct Officers are audio recorded.
 Recordings will be retained in accordance with the C22.0 - RIT Records Management Policy.
 The recording of the conduct hearing is a university business record and the property of the university.
 Hearings can be video recorded upon request.
 A request for video recording must be made in writing twenty-four (24) hours prior to the scheduled hearing.
 Video recording requests made with less than twenty-four (24) hours' notice may be denied at the discretion of the Student Conduct Officer.
 All participants in the conduct hearing will give their consent to video recording.
 Any participant in the conduct hearing that chooses to not be video recorded will be audio recorded only.

 Students requesting accommodations for the conduct process must make the request in writing.
 This written request will state the specific accommodations to be provided and the reason for the accommodations.
 A current Disabilities Services Agreement from the Disabilities Services Office is sufficient to meet this requirement.

 Hearing Procedures for Resolving Violations of the Student Code of Conduct